raffaele-romeo/net-worth-calculator/README.md

 net-worth-calculator                 latest              646501a87362        2 seconds ago       138MB
 ```

-To run our application using our Docker image, run the following command:
+To run the application using docker compose:

 ```
 cd /app